 ● Participated in the Criminal Justice Policy and LGBTQ/HIV communities gathering at Columbia University which resulted in the Roadmap for Change report and then the National LGBT/HIV Criminal Justice Working Group.

-● Inside members vote to include HIV+ people in the Black and Pink mission regardless of sexual orientation or gender identity
+● Inside members vote to include people living with HIV/AIDS in the Black and Pink mission regardless of sexual orientation or gender identity.

-● Sent formerly incarcerated members to the summit for LGBTQ People of Color at the White House and some members were denied entry
+● Sent formerly incarcerated members to the summit for LGBTQIA2S+ People of Color at the White House and some members were denied entry.

 in the news